 Former Program Manager

-I have been working in social development sector for more than 10 years now remaining in various capacities and holding various responsibilities with the non-government organizations.
+I have been working in the social development sector for more than 10 years now remaining in various capacities and holding various responsibilities with the non-government organizations.
 In 2008, I was part of the team who founded a youth-led NGO, “Nepal Youth Awareness Organisation” which later organized awareness programs on health and environmental issues along with conducting the relevant events.
 During 2009 and 2013 I worked with Grassroot Movement in Nepal (GMIN) where I was engaged mainly in rebuilding schools project and related work.
 I am also Founder Vice-President of GMIN Nepal.

 I have been working at AYON since May 2015 as National Program Coordinator for Youth Engage Project funded by European Union (EU) and in collaboration with Search for Common Ground (SFCG).
-Currently I have been working as Program Manager at AYON since February 2016.
+Currently, I have been working as Program Manager at AYON since February 2016.

 Abhas D Rajopadhyaya